We raise awareness about prescription drug abuse and we support youth music education in our community

 Making a Difference

-Our proceeds support two outstanding organizations
+Our proceeds support these outstanding organizations

 Narcotics Overdose Prevention and Education (NOPE) Pinellas County - 501(c)3